benmclaren/personal-site/ben_personal_site/content/articles/railsseo.md

 `https://pitchfork.com/reviews/albums/eminem-music-to-be-murdered-by/`

 Take this second url.
 It is immediately clear as to what it is.
-Its a review of an album by eninem called music-to-be-murdered-by.
+It's a review of an album by eninem called music-to-be-murdered-by.

 In our model we can override the default URL with a thing called `to_param`.
 This is deep within rails but we are going to take it out and change it.